HR 2025 Competency Framework

-Traditionally, the people’s advocate is the role that the HR profession has focused on and is most skilled in.
-They are often perceived as a trusted partner who is inclusive, promotes diversity, creates an inclusive work environment, and is excellent in connecting with different people inside the organization.
+Traditionally, HR has been strong in people advocacy.
+HR professionals are often perceived as a trusted partner who is inclusive, promotes diversity, creates an inclusive work environment, and is excellent in connecting with different people inside the organization.
 At AIHR, however, the idea of an effective people advocate goes beyond this.

-The people’s advocate creates a strong internal culture, gets the best out of people, and acts as a trusted champion and communications expert.
+People advocacy is about creating a strong internal culture, getting the best out of people, and acting as a trusted champion and communications expert.